-To: From: John G. Mehm, PhD, Qualifying Examination Coordinator (Student Name)
+To: Jennifer Petro, PsyD, Qualifying Examination Coordinator

+From: (Student Name)

-Re: Date: Qualifying Exam Extension (Date)
+Re: Qualifying Exam Extension

+Date: (Date)

-Dear Dr. M ehm,
+Dear Dr. 1 Petro,

-the unexpect that there is requesting a g to you requesting an extension for the submission of my Qualifying Exam.
-Due to cted severe illness of the client I chose for my Qualifying Exam, and due to the fact on not another appropriate client for me to engage at my site at this time, I am an extension of two weeks (Date) to turn in my Exam.
-I appreciate your on of this matter.
+the unexp that there requesting ng to you requesting an extension for the submission of my Qualifying Exam.
+Due to ected severe illness of the client I chose for my Qualifying Exam, and due to the fact is not another appropriate client for me to engage at my site at this time, I am g an extension of two weeks (Date) to turn in my Exam.
+I appreciate your tion of this matter.

 Student

-Practicum S Supervisor
+Practicum a Supervisor

 Date

-Request Ap oproved Request Not Approved
+Request A Approved Request Not Approved

-John G. Me ehm, PhD, Qualifying Exam Coordinator
+Signature of Qualifying Exam Coordinator